TaraRhoseyn/bookstack_web_app/README.md

 11. As a regular visitor, I want to be able to login in a simple, intuitive way with as little friction as possible.
 12. As a regular visitor, I want to be able to keep track of my thoughts and feelings about the books I read.
 13. As a regular visitor, I want to be able to change a book from 'read' to 'unread' and vice versa easily.
-14. As a regular vivistor, I want clear feedback as to whether my data has been successfully changed/added/deleted at all touch points on the website.
+14. As a regular visitor, I want clear feedback as to whether my data has been successfully changed/added/deleted at all touch points on the website.
 15. As a regular visitor, I want to easily be able to edit or delete the books I have marked as read or unread.
 16. As a regular visitor, I want to easily be able to edit or delete the challenges I have set for myself, or make them as complete.
-17. As a regular visitor, I want to easily be able to redit or delete the reviews I have added.
+17. As a regular visitor, I want to easily be able to edit or delete the reviews I have added.
 18. As a regular visitor, I want the process of adding data such as book or reviews to be simple and easy enough so that I can easily do multiple within a session.
 19. As a regular visitor, I want to easily be able to view my user information, edit it as necessary or delete it.